LiamLugubrious/Final-Project-A-Blog-/README.md

 # This is a Simple Blog Application

-This is a dynamic web aopplication that uses Node.js, Express.js and MySQL.
+This is a dynamic web application that uses Node.js, Express.js, and MySQL.
 This allows users to create, view, and delete blog posts through a simple web interface in real time.

 Features